 - Start a new folder on your computer.
 Open this directory in VS Code (file â open folder) and click on the the Git tab of VS Code again.
 You should now see a option to âInitialize Repositoryâ.
 Choose that option.

 - After weâve initialized version control in our folder, letâs take a look at the contents of that folder in our bash application.
-Navigate to your folder using Terminal (Mac) or CommandPrompt (Windows), and type
+Navigate to your folder using Terminal, and type

 Connecting our local git repo with Github